-This lab bootstraps the work needed for Milestone 2 (M2), by asking you to create a few storyboards and paper prototypes of your (future) web application.
+This lab bootstraps the work needed for Milestone 2 (M2), by asking you to create a storyboard and a few paper prototypes of your (future) web application.
 The lab should be completed as a group.
-You can use all the three hours devoted to Lab 3 (i.e., two weeks) to start working on M2 and complete it in the following days.
-The milestone needs to be submitted by November 11, 2020 on the GitHub repository assigned to your group, by following the Markdown template available in the course website.
+You can use all the three hours devoted to Lab 3 (i.e., two weeks) to start working on M2.
+Results from this lab must be ready for the week later (by Lab 4, which will be on November 11).